Key takeaways

 Is the Sichuan Opera face-changing show worth seeing at Ciqikou?

 Bian lian (变脸) face-changing is a 300-year-old Sichuan opera technique where performers change painted silk masks in fractions of a second, often without obvious hand movements.
 One thing to set straight: Ciqikou has no dedicated face-changing theatre.
-Inside the old town you'll only find tea houses that fold a short opera turn into a tea sitting (about ¥28-30 with tea, roughly 90 minutes, quality varies — read the on-the-spot reviews before paying).
+Inside the old town you'll only find tea houses that fold a short opera turn into a tea sitting (about ¥28–30 with tea, quality varies — read the on-the-spot reviews before paying).
+Sit down only where prices are posted at the door: tea houses without a posted price list are the town's classic overcharge, sometimes with time limits on the seat.
+The long-standing posted-price venue is the Zhuanyun Lou tea-house theatre (禧来转运楼, 磁器口正街110号).
 For a proper, full-length professional show, see it downtown (Huguang Guild Hall or the Shibati district, about ¥88) or in Chengdu (Shufeng Yayun).
 Ignore anyone on the street handing out 'free' opera tickets — that's a touts' lead-in to a shopping stop or an overpriced tea house.

 How long do I need at Ciqikou?